Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Related Work

-\myparab{ML for traffic engineering.} Recently, researchers have begun to leverage ML to allocate traffic in WANs~\cite{learning-to-route,learning-to-route2}.
-Their approach focuses on learning to route under traffic uncertainty.
-However, production WAN TE relies on separate components like bandwidth brokering to influence the traffic matrix for the next TE timestep.
-Therefore, \sysname does not operate under demand uncertainty and receives the traffic matrix as part of its input.
-Other learning-based approaches to TE~\cite{te-rl, te-rl2, te-rl3, te-rl4, te-rl5} aim to match the performance of the LP for specific objective functions like maximum throughput.
-Our work shows that learning-based approaches can achieve close-to-optimal performance with low computation time to tackle the increasing scale of TE optimization.
+\myparab{ML for traffic engineering.} Deep learning and broader ML techniques have seen applications in a range of classical networking problems, including adaptive video streaming~\cite{pensieve,puffer}, TCP congestion control~\cite{aurora,pantheon}, and traffic demand prediction~\cite{kumar2019cloud,mallick2020dynamic}.
+Recently, researchers have begun leveraging ML to allocate traffic in WANs~\cite{learning-to-route,learning-to-route2,dote}, focusing on learning to route under traffic uncertainty and exploiting the predictive power of ML to improve allocation performance.
+However, production WAN TE still heavily relies on separate components such as bandwidth brokers to provide the traffic matrix for the next TE time step as input to the TE controller.
+Other ML-based approaches to TE~\cite{te-rl, te-rl2, te-rl3, te-rl4, te-rl5} operate under a variety of assumptions and do not apply to the acceleration of large-scale intra-WAN TE.
+Our work demonstrates that learning-based approaches can significantly accelerate TE optimization while achieving near-optimal allocation performance, addressing the increasing scale of TE optimization.